openneuropet/petdeface/docs/usage.rst

 The number of processors made available to PETdeface can be set by the `--n_procs`  flag e.g.::

-    petdeface /inputfolder --output_dir /outputfolder --n_procs 4
+    petdeface /inputfolder /outputfolder --n_procs 4

 Additional options can be found in the help menu::

     petdeface -h
-    usage: petdeface [-h] [--output_dir OUTPUT_DIR] [--anat_only] [--subject SUBJECT] [--session SESSION] [--docker] [--n_procs N_PROCS] [--skip_bids_validator] [--version]
-                 [--placement PLACEMENT] [--remove_existing]
+    usage: petdeface.py [-h] [--anat_only] [--participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]] [--session SESSION] [--docker] [--singularity] [--n_procs N_PROCS] [--skip_bids_validator] [--version] [--placement PLACEMENT] [--remove_existing] [--preview_pics]
-                 input_dir
+                    [--excludeparticipant EXCLUDEPARTICIPANT [EXCLUDEPARTICIPANT ...]]
+                    bids_dir [output_dir] [analysis_level]

     PetDeface

     positional arguments:
-    input_dir             The directory with the input dataset
+    bids_dir              The directory with the input dataset output_dir            The directory where the output files should be stored, if not supplied will default to <bids_dir>/derivatives/petdeface analysis_level        This BIDS app always operates at the participant level, if this argument is changed it will be ignored and run as a participant level analysis

     options:
-    -h, --help            show this help message and exit --output_dir OUTPUT_DIR, -o OUTPUT_DIR
-                            The directory where the output files should be stored --anat_only, -a       Only deface anatomical images
+    -h, --help            show this help message and exit --anat_only, -a       Only deface anatomical images
-    --subject SUBJECT, -s SUBJECT
+    --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], -pl PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
-                            The label of the subject to be processed.
+                            The label(s) of the participant/subject to be processed.
+When specifying multiple subjects separate them with spaces.
     --session SESSION, -ses SESSION
                             The label of the session to be processed.
     --docker, -d          Run in docker container
+    --singularity, -si    Run in singularity container
     --n_procs N_PROCS     Number of processors to use when running the workflow --skip_bids_validator
     --version, -v         show program's version number and exit --placement PLACEMENT, -p PLACEMENT
                             Where to place the defaced images.
-Options are 'adjacent': next to the input_dir (default) in a folder appended with _defaced'inplace': defaces the dataset in place, e.g. replaces faced PET and T1w images w/ defaced at input_dir'derivatives': does all of the defacing within the derivatives folder in input_dir.
+Options are 'adjacent': next to the bids_dir (default) in a folder appended with _defaced'inplace': defaces the dataset in place, e.g. replaces faced PET and T1w images w/ defaced at bids_dir'derivatives': does all of the defacing within the derivatives folder in bids_dir.
     --remove_existing, -r
                             Remove existing output files in output_dir.
-    --excludesubject EXCLUDESUBJECT [EXCLUDESUBJECT ...]
+    --preview_pics        Create preview pictures of defacing, defaults to false for docker --excludeparticipant EXCLUDEPARTICIPANT [EXCLUDEPARTICIPANT ...]
-                        Exclude a subject(s) from the defacing workflow. e.g. --excludesubject sub-01 sub-02
+                            Exclude a subject(s) from the defacing workflow. e.g. --excludeparticipant sub-01 sub-02

 Docker Based
 ------------